-One thing the UAE isn't short of is desert.
-Each of the emirates has vast sandscapes where the colour of the grains are unique, from the rust-coloured dunes in the iron-rich sands of Abu Dhabi's Empty Quarter to the pristine white mounds that pepper Dubai's sodium-filled sandscapes, if it's sand that you seek, then sand you can very much have.
+One thing the UAE isn't short of is sand.
+Each of the emirates has vast deserts where the colour of the grains are unique, from the rust-coloured dunes in the iron-rich sands of Abu Dhabi's Empty Quarter to the pristine white mounds that pepper Dubai's sodium-filled sandscapes.
+If it's sand that you seek, then sand you can very much have.

 And while there's something magical about camping under a starlit sky in the middle of the desert, sometimes you want all the beauty of the dunes coupled with a few more home comforts.
 That's where the country's best desert resorts come in.